Skip to main content

 Apple Watch — card detail

-Android watch and Apple Watch running BBVA — dashboard and product detail adapted for a 42mm form factor.
-Dark mode palette designed from scratch, later adopted as the mobile system foundation.
+Android watch and Apple Watch running BBVA: dashboard and product detail at a 42mm size.
+Dark-mode palette designed from scratch, later adopted as the mobile foundation.

-The Watch app wasn't a compressed version of mobile — it required rethinking what banking means at a glance.
-What does a user actually need to know on a 42mm screen, in the three seconds they look at their wrist, without taking their phone out?
+The Watch app wasn't a compressed version of mobile, it meant rethinking what banking means at a glance.
+What does a user need to know on a 42mm screen, in the three seconds they glance at their wrist?

-I led the adaptation for both Android watches and Apple Watch, designing a new dark-mode design system from scratch.
-The 60+ reusable components built for watchOS became the foundation for the mobile dark mode system — work that compounded across the entire platform.
+I led the adaptation for both Android watches and Apple Watch, designing a new dark-mode system from scratch.
+The 60+ components built for watchOS became the foundation for the mobile dark mode, work that compounded across the platform.

 The loop only a bank can close